Patrikvo/Automat/readme.txt

 ++ Add modifying and deleting of Tasks
-// started with right click menu. methodes still have to filled.
+// started with right click menu. .
 "Add" adds an event to the current date (what with first event?)
 // remove and edit apply to the selected Event node. (// what with date nodes?)
+// EventForm already works for updateing, "adding" events has to be moved to this form as well.